-Thousands of de Havilland Canada aircraft remain in active use around the world.
+Thousands of De Havilland Canada (DHC) aircraft remain in active use around the world.
 These DHC aircraft are sought after for the hardest jobs in the toughest places.
 They never fail to live up to their reputation for versatility & dependability.
-After more than 75 years and some 3,500 aircraft later, de Havilland Canada stands proudly as a symbol of Canadian achievement.
+After more than 75 years and some 3,500 aircraft later, De Havilland Canada stands proudly as a symbol of Canadian achievement.

-On March 5, 1928 the de Havilland Company of England incorporated a subsidiary company in Canada.
+On March 5, 1928 the De Havilland Company of England incorporated a subsidiary company in Canada.
 Over the coming years, this small upstart would become one of the most accomplished aircraft designers and manufacturers in Canadian history.
-The only aircraft manufacturer in Toronto at the time, de Havilland Canada or DHC produced Moth aircraft for the Royal Canadian Air Force until they were called on to contribute to the war efforts in 1944.
+The only aircraft manufacturer in Toronto at the time, DHC produced Moth aircraft for the Royal Canadian Air Force until they were called on to contribute to the war efforts in 1944.

 In the 1930’s, the introduction of the bush-plane played a major role in opening up the vast Canadian wilderness.
 But by the mid 1940’s, it became clear that a more durable design was needed.
-In response, de Havilland Canada began work on what would become what many believe to be the best bush aircraft ever built: the DHC-2 Beaver.
+In response, DHC began work on what would become what many believe to be the best bush aircraft ever built: the DHC-2 Beaver.

 1966 saw the introduction of the Twin Otter.
 Originally designed as a utility bush airplane for the Canadian North, it found its true niche with developing commuter airlines.